Climate neutral roadmap for the Finnish chemical sector

 Current and target state

-The Finnish chemical industry has competence, products, and solutions that make it possible to reduce greenhouse gas emissions on a global scale.
+The Finnish chemical industry has competence, products, and solutions that make it possible to reduce greenhouse gas emissions on a global scale

 Main solutions

 Typically, the chemical industry processes require both high temperatures and pressure generated via incineration.
 This means that a fuel switch to low carbon and fossil free fuels is needed (e.g. natural gas, biogas, biomass and hydrogen).
 Power-to-x and CCS/U technologies will also be playing an important role.
 Some processes can also be adjusted and improved by using catalytic solutions.
 An accelerated circular economy of raw materials, chemical recycling, biotechnology and hydrogen economy are also necessary to implement the changes.
+One key finding is that without green growth, production volumes are likely to decline in a climate-neutral chemical industry scenario.
+However, there is significant potential for green growth, primarily based on synthetic raw materials which would lead to end products such as green ammonia and CCU-derived products.
+While the market potential is remarkable, numerous uncertainties still exists preventing green growth.
+For example challenges such as legislative barriers, and a lack of incentives for these new products needs to be addressed.

 Needs and requirements